geraldserafin/pomodoro-clock-cli/README.md

 ## Features

+- [x] Running in the background without blocking the terminal
 - [x] Configurable times
-- [x] Status formatting
+- [x] Configurable status message
-- [x] Live hooks:
+- [x] Live events for custom notifications, sounds, etc.
-  - on-work-start
-  - on-break-start
-  - on-pomodoro-end
 - [ ] A config file for configuring the default session values
-- [ ] Presistent task history
-- [ ] Rofi plugin for easy access
+- [ ] Rofi plugin for interacting with the clock
+- [ ] Persistent task history

 ## Installation